Juliaca: Franciscan Convent

 Due to its importance during the republican era, today it constitutes one of the main tourist attractions of the city.

 Waynaruqi hill

-Located in a southeast of the Plaza de Armas, on the top of the hill Waynaruqi.
+Located southeast of the Plaza de Armas, on the top of the hill Waynaruqi.
 The White Christ, made entirely in concrete and fiberglass, stands out on the horizon of Juliaca.
 At the foot of the monument is a viewpoint, from which it is possible to see the urban and non-urban areas that comprise the city.
 The complex was built in just two and a half weeks, and was opened in 1987.